pestoo0221/pestoo0221.github/about.md

 * machine learning to study the white matter connectivity pattern in facial pain using diffusion weighted imaging
 * create whole brain group tractography in porcine models
 * investigate potential treatment of epilepsy in children using diffusion tractography in porcine models under the MR-guided HIFU setting
+* evaluate the surgical treatment in Parkinson’s disease with diffusion tractgraphy
 ### Publications

 *	**Jidan Zhong**	, David Qixiang Chen, Matthew Walker, Adam Waspe, Thomas Looi, Karolina Piorkowska, James Drake, Mojgan Hodaie, An in vivo multi-modal structural template for neonatal piglets with high angular resolution and population-based whole-brain tractography”, Frontiers in Neuroanatomy, 2016.